boidushya/better-lyrics/README.md

 ### How do I change settings?

 Click on the Better Lyrics icon in the extensions toolbar to access the settings.
 The changes require a page refresh to take effect.

+### How do I turn on full-screen mode?

+Press F on your keyboard (with the window in focus) or hover over the album art and press the full-screen icon (⛶).
+Make sure that the "Disable fullscreen mode" option is not checked in the extension settings.

 ### How do I translate lyrics?